corda/corda/docs/source/serialization-default-evolution.rst

     discussion below.

-As before, instances of state A will be able to deserialize serialized forms of state B as it will simply treat them as if the property has been removed (as from it's perspective, they will have been.)
+As before, instances of state A will be able to deserialize serialized forms of state B as it will simply treat them as if the property has been removed (as from its perspective, they will have been.)

 Constructor Versioning